-On March 31, 2012 my grandson rode “The Smithsonian Carousel”
+On March 31, 2012, my grandson Rohan rode “The Smithsonian Carousel”

 This old carousel called “The Smithsonian Carousel” at the National Mall in Washington, D.C.is not big, but is a big draw on the Mall for kids – young and old.
 Even if you are not so young like me, it is still fun to just see a bit of old-world fun and the old horses.

 Near the Smithsonian Castle, on Jefferson Drive, on the National Mall, is an authentic carousel with brilliantly painted hand-carved animals.